-Graduate students carrying nine or more credit hours are considered full-time; graduate students carrying a course load of fewer than nine are considered part-time.
+Graduate students carrying nine or more credit hours are considered full-time; graduate students carrying a course load of fewer than nine credit hours are considered part-time.
 Graduate students are considered full time during the summer term if enrolled for a minimum of six graduate credits.
+The university reserves the right to limit the course load of students based on program restrictions.
+Please refer to each the section of this catalog pertaining to the appropriate graduate program for details.